- Optimizely Web Experimentation

 - Optimizely Full Stack (Legacy)

-Using traditional statistics, you increase your exposure to false positives as you run experiments on many goals and variations at once (the "multiple comparisons problem").
+Using traditional statistics, you increase your exposure to false positives as you simultaneously run experiments on many goals and variations.
+This is called the multiple comparisons problem (multiplicity or the look-elsewhere effect).
 This happens because traditional statistics control the false positive rate among all goals and variations.
-However, this rate of error does not match the chance of making an incorrect business decision or implementing a false positive among conclusive results.
-The risk increases as you add goals and variations:
+However, this error rate does not match the chance of making an incorrect business decision or implementing a false positive among conclusive results.
+The risk increases as you add goals and variations.

-In this illustration, there are nine inconclusive results and one of those registers as a false winner.
+In this diagram, there are nine inconclusive results, and one of those registers as a false winner.
 This results in an overall false-positive rate of about 10%.
-However, the business decision you will make is to implement the winning variations, not the inconclusive ones.
-The rate of error of implementing a false positive from the winning variations is one out of two or 50%.
+However, you decide to implement the winning variations, not the inconclusive ones.
+The error rate of implementing a false positive from the winning variations is one out of two or 50%.
 This is called the proportion of false discoveries.
+See the section Why Stats Engine controls for false discovery instead of false positives for more.

 False discovery rate